Kernix13/beginner-git-commands/README.md

 ## Download and setup Git

+This section IMO is unnecessary if you found this repo because you should already have GIT installed.
+But it's notes for me for my next laptop.

 It's been well over a year since I did this so I can't remember all the steps.
 But first you need to [download Git](https://git-scm.com/downloads 'Git download page').

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
 I did not take great notes on that video but I used his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.